September 14, 2017

 - Crust or wax in the ears – again, could be down to mites

 - Overgrown teeth/teeth grinding – loud teeth grinding can be a sign of pain

 - Head tilt/loss of balance – this might indicate an inner ear infection and needs to be treated

 As well as looking out for any abnormalities in their behaviour, you should regularly handle your rabbit to help you spot any changes in their body condition, such as lumps or injuries.
 If you notice anything out of the ordinary, it could be a sign of illness.

-If you see any of these warning signs please contact Bayswater Veterinary Clinic on 020 7229 2040 and the team will be happy to offer advice and make an appointment for you to see Michael or another of our experienced team.
+If you see any of these warning signs please contact Bayswater Veterinary Clinic on 020 7229 2040 and the team will be happy to offer advice and make an appointment for you to see Adam or another of our experienced team.